Investors-FastTrack/FTLightning/docs/01-Introduction.md

 ### Free Trial Tickers
 Free Trials have access to all indexes in our database, including equity, bond, commodity, etc.

-21 Sector SPRD ETFs are also available to demo.
-No account or trial needed.
-See the full list here: https://ftl.fasttrack.net/v3/api/freetickers
+21 Sector SPRD ETFs are available to demo.
+Sign up for a trial account and app id, then request on any GET request.
+(POST request not included on free symbols)

+See the full list of tickers here: https://ftl.fasttrack.net/v3/api/freetickers

 ### FastTrack Database
 FastTrack's database includes all US listed Mutual Fund, ETF, and Stocks (approx 30k securities).
 We additionally provide over 1200+ global indexes.